lanyinzly/eip/eip-draft_fct_oracle_amm.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

 Contract Interfaces:
-There are two interfaces need to be implemented.
-One is an agency which wrap and unwrap the token with a function oracle, and another one is the application.
+There are two interfaces SHALL be implemented as they are mutually bounded.
+One is an agency which wrap and unwrap the token with a function oracle, and another one is the wrapper, or the issuer of the vouchers.

 ```
 // SPDX-License-Identifier: MIT